 What if you change the way you think about blogging?
 What if, instead of thinking of blogging as one more thing you “don’t have time” for or one more thing on your to-do list, you think of blogging as a form of prospecting?

 Blogging satisfies prospecting requirements in a few ways:

-- It focuses on information and data, two of the things that consumers crave.
-If you are providing information the consumers want — about how to buy or sell a home, about your market area, about the communities you serve — you are fostering a feeling of trust and credibility, and encouraging those consumers through authentic means to begin to think of you as a trusted source and, ultimately, as their real estate agent.
+- It focuses on information and data, two things consumers crave.
+If you are providing information the consumers want — about how to buy or sell a home, about your market area, about the communities you serve — you are fostering a feeling of trust and credibility and encouraging those consumers through authentic means to begin to think of you as a trusted source and, ultimately, as their real estate agent.

 - It reaches new audiences, who will most likely find your content one of two ways — by referral from another reader (through direct referral to your site or through a social media share) or by a truly organic process (i.e., googling the topic and finding your site).

-- It creates a community of readers who will keep coming back if you continue to consistently provide relevant and varied content.
+- It creates a community of readers who will keep returning if you consistently provide relevant and varied content.

 Consumers crave data and information.
-If they don’t get it from you, they will get it from somewhere.
+They will get it somewhere if they don’t get it from you.
 Be the source.